-WASHINGTON (AP) — A former high-ranking official with the Environmental Protection Agency is pleading guilty to stealing nearly $900,000 from the agency over 13 years by failing to show up for work for while claiming to be working for the CIA.
+WASHINGTON (AP) — A former high-ranking official with the Environmental Protection Agency has been charged with stealing nearly $900,000 from the agency over more than a dozen years.